-Press P\/\ on the center console to turn on or off the Front and Rear Parking Assist and the Rear Cross Traffic Alert (RCTA).
-The indicator light in the button comes on when the features are on and turns off when the features have been disabled.
+Press PM on the center stack to turn on or off the Front and Rear Parking Assist, Reverse Automatic Braking (RAB), Rear Cross Traffic Alert (RCTA), and the Backing Warning System at the same time.
+The indicator light next to the button comes on when the features are on and turns off when the features have been disabled.